grabbeh/grabeh.net/markdown/react-based-contract-components.md

 An issue with existing contracts is that variable data and boilerplate are combined from the outset meaning that extracting and recording the data later can be time-consuming, and certain data may be missed.

-One objective of creating a React-baesd system would be to give more certainty and consistency in the type of data that goes into a contract.
+One objective of creating a React-based system would be to give more certainty and consistency in the type of data that goes into a contract.
 This data could be extracted from multiple contracts to give an aggregated view, say on liability exposure, non-solicitation or breach notification.

 One aspect of React is that you can determine what is displayed to a user based on properties provided to a component.
 Here's an example of how this works, with you first defining a component, then using it to render the result of the base content combined with the introduced data: